 Caution: Muriatic acid is diluted hydrochloric acid (HCl).
 Handle it with great care.
-Remember chemistry class?
+Remember high school chemistry?
 HCl is the one your teacher kept locked up!

 HOW TO: Concrete etching by acid washing

 Begin this sequence after the complete cleaning and removal of all paint drips, oil, etc, as best you can.
 The acid will not clean up oil.
 We use TSP and some less nasty alternate cleaners as discussed in this post, under “Final Cleaning”.

-- Cover walls, posts, or anything you don’t want to splash acid on with plastic and tape (the stuff we use is on our main tool page.)
+- Mask off walls, posts, or anything you don’t want to splash acid on with plastic and tape (the stuff we use is on our main tool page.)

-- We always used muriatic acid which is toxic of course.
+- We used to use muriatic acid which is toxic of course.
 One gallon does about 500 ft². for concrete etching.
 See the State of California’s warning on muriatic acid at the bottom*.
 Wear the same respirator we do!
 Very reasonably priced.

 - A green product: green-friendly solution which claims that it gives the same result as the acid wash concrete etcher.